 In a snap election upset, the United Kingdom Conservative Party has lost their Parliamentary majority.
-They won 317 out of 650 seats in the House of Commons, needing 326, down from 330 at dissolution.
-They have announced an agreement with the hard-right Democratic Unionist Party of Northern Ireland (DUP), who has 10 seats, to prop them up to 327.
+They won 317 out of 650 seats in the House of Commons, needing 326 to keep their majority, and down from their 330 at dissolution.
+They have announced an agreement with the hard-right Democratic Unionist Party of Northern Ireland (DUP), which won 10 seats, to prop them up to 327.

-Just two months earlier, Prime Minister Theresa May called an early general election in utter arrogance, leading Jeremy Corbyn’s Labour Party by between 20 and 25 percentage points, expecting to increase the party’s thin Parliamentary majority, which they won only two years prior.
+Just two months earlier, Prime Minister Theresa May called an early general election in utter arrogance: May’s Conservative Party was leading Jeremy Corbyn’s Labour Party by between 20 and 25 percentage points in opinion polls, and expected to increase their thin Parliamentary majority, which they won only two years prior.

 Instead, what they got on election night was a Labour vote which defied almost all pollsters: the Conservatives won 42%, Labour won 40%, up 10% from 2015.
 The seats won also defied the polls, with only one major polling company, YouGov, predicting correctly that the Conservatives would lose their majority.